UtrechtUniversity/yoda/docs/design/yoda-schemas.md

 ### - avu.XSLT ##
 This XSLT is used to add  AVU representations within iCat equal to yoda-metadata.xml.
 This is used for search functionality eg.
+In order to make a clear distinction between user-entered data and system data, the user data is prefixed with 'usr_' when added as an AVU to iCat.